MatAregawi02/insure_landing_page/LessonsLearned.md

 - We need to install sass if necessary using npm install sass --save-dev

 I use google fonts(embed code) functionality.
 Is that the best way?

+Adding width, height and flex-shrink as such prevents shrinking upon resize